 Assessment report – a unit's report on assessment results and any necessary action plans if an expected criteria was not met.

-Closing the loop – when a unit makes a change in response to assessment results revealing that a criterion has not been met, measures the effect of those changes, and determines that the unit has now achieved the expected criterion.
+Closing the loop – when a unit makes a change in response to assessment results revealing that a criterion has not been met, then measures again to determine the effect of the change.

 Criterion - part of an assessment plan that establishes a threshold of acceptable performance level.